discomax/14-JavaScript_and_DOM_Manipulation/README.md

-# 14-Javascript_and_DOM_Manipulation
-Assignment - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Background